Top

 “I’m assuming that this is a design or technique critique within a UX team, not an expert review,” replies Whitney.
 “The first rule is to avoid personalizing your criticism.
 My scenic design teacher told us to always come to a meeting with a drawing or some other artifact, so the discussion would be about it, not about you.
 Keep the discussion focused on your goals: the design—or whatever you are critiquing—is neutral.
 The question is whether it’s appropriate for the project.

 “Think about your personas and how they would view the design rather than how you view it.
 In user experience, it’s not about our own opinions or aesthetic, but about how well something works for the audience.
-Using the technique of a persona-led review allow you to have a conversation about how specific types of users might react.
+Using the technique of a persona-led review allows you to have a conversation about how specific types of users might react.

 “Make it a reflective process.
 A critique can be like holding up a mirror—or several of them—to your work.
 Sometimes the best critique is the one you give your own work.
 Let the person whose work is being critiqued come to the conclusions, so they will own them and be able to act on them.
 This prevents the natural tendency to be defensive.